If you're looking for an EASY DIY summer wreath, this is your project! This summer door wreath uses dollar store supplies.

 Step 3 – Seal in Split Peas

 So this last step is important.
-When I would pick the wreath up the split peas would start falling on the ground, I couldn't have that.
+At first when I picked up the wreath, the split peas started falling onto the ground.
+I couldn't have that.

-Since the Mod Podge dries clear I thought covering the entire wreath now would work perfectly, and guess what . . . it did!!
+Since Mod Podge dries clear, I thought covering my entire summer door wreath would work perfectly, and guess what . . . it did!!

-I hope you enjoy making one yourself.
-There will be a time that you think what did I get myself into.
-But take a “woosa” moment and continue on, believe me it's worth it at the end!
+I hope you enjoy making a summer door wreath for yourself.
+There will be a time that you think, “what did I get myself into?” because it's going to take some time.
+But take a “woosa” moment and continue on!
+Put a movie on the television and keep working.
+Believe me – it's worth it in the end.